 The SRS uses a readiness light in the instrument cluster or a tone to indicate the condition of the system.
-Refer to the Air bag readiness section in the Instrumentation chapter.
+Refer to Air bag readiness section in the Instrument cluster chapter.
 Routine maintenance of the air bag is not required.